southwick-associates/implan/github-vignettes/implan-transfer.md

 ## Write to Excel

-We must first convert spending by sector to the necessary Industry/Commodity format.
+To prepare for implan import, we first convert spending by sector to the necessary Industry/Commodity format.
 Each destination Excel tab requires 2 tables (header & data):

 ``` r
 ind <- input_prep_ind(spend_sector, "huntInd")